sd_bus_message_new_signal, sd_bus_message_new_signal_to − Create a signal message

 Memory allocation failed.

-These APIs are implemented as a shared library, which can be compiled and linked to with the libelogind pkg-config(1) file.
+Functions described here are available as a shared library, which can be compiled against and linked to with the libelogind pkg-config(8) file.